javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 ];
 ```

-With `multiMatch=true`:
+With `descriptorsMultiMatch=true`:

 - `type` includes `"module"`
 - `category` includes `"test"` and `"domain"`
 - `captured` merges all captures (for example `{ domain: "users", moduleName: "foo" }`)
-- `elementPath` and `internalPath` are determined by `elementDescriptorsPriority`, so you can choose whether the first or the last matching descriptor defines the element boundary.
+- `elementPath` and `internalPath` are determined by `descriptorsPriority`, so you can choose whether the first or the last matching descriptor defines the element boundary.

 This makes descriptor resolution explicit: accumulated metadata comes from all matches, while boundary fields come from the prioritized match.